waffle-iron/DevTools-1/README.md

 ## Execution:

-There is no need to enter the entire word for the `Action` modifier.
+There is no need to enter the entire word for the `Action` modifier.<br>
-The tools will try to cast the type automatically from the partial keyword<br>
+The tools will try to cast the type automatically from the partial keyword

 ```shell
 powershell -NoProfile .\Tests\DevTools.ps1